TerrierDarts/streamerbot-docs/content/3.api/2.triggers/4.integrations/donordrive/donation.md

----
-title: Donation
+# Donation
-description: DonorDrive Triggers Reference
-published: true
-date: 2023-04-27T14:31:25.628Z
-tags:
-editor: markdown
-dateCreated: 2023-03-15T22:09:59.903Z
----

-## Overview
+DonorDrive donation trigger.

-This triggers when you get a donation via DonorDrive.
+This event triggers when you get a donation with DonorDrive.

-For a detailed guide about DonorDrive see [this page](/Integrations/DonorDrive).

-## Configuration
+## Parameters
-### DonorDrive
+### `DonorDrive`
 Select any or a DonorDrive provider as the source for this donation.

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------
 `donorName` | The name of the donor